suleymanerim1/Bone-Age-Prediction-From-Hand-Radiographs/README.md

 Solve the bone age prediction as a regression task.
 - As input: use row images or extract futures
 - As output: use the age value for regression
-- Asses the importance of the gender information
+- Assess the importance of the gender information

 ## Dataset Description
 - Hands’ X-ray images (digital and scanned) from two U.S. hospitals